commit-live-students/descriptive_statistics_project/q02_plot/README.md

-# Visualize mean, median and mode
+# Visualize & Plot mean, median and mode

 Impressive start ,now lets keep this persisted motivation and focus on the next task.